Alcohol policy

 - Alcohol (The National Supervisory Authority for Welfare and Health,Valvira)

-- Alcohol administration (Regional state administrative agencies, In Finnish)
+- Alcohol licensing (Regional state administrative agencies, In Finnish)

 - Action Plan on Alcohol, Tobacco, Drugs and Gambling (The Finnish Institute for Health and Welfare,THL)